Z3TA/webide/README.txt

 sudo apt install xvfb x11vnc chromium-browser
 ````

-Adding and removing jzedit users
+Adding and removing webide users
 --------------------------------
 Use the following script to add users to the cloud ide:
 `./adduser.js username password`